-A friend of mine, during a similar service, claimed he saw someone who was lying on the floor, speaking on their cellphone.
+A friend of mine, during a similar service, claimed he saw someone who was lying on the floor speaking on his cellphone.

 It is clear to me that there is an uncrossable gulf between Christ initiating something and our initiating something.
 Who is acting?
 Is this Christ or not?
 Of course, we play a certain part.
-But the idea is, who is sponsoring this thinking, speaking, and acting?
+But the idea is, who is sponsoring this action?

-I am looking forward to the time when Christ empowers the last-day witness; when we see people acting according to Christ, not about Christ; not doing something for Christ; not trying to help Him out or to build His Kingdom, but thinking, speaking, and behaving by the Spirit of Christ.
+I am looking forward to the time when Christ empowers the last-day witness; when we see people acting according to Christ, not about Christ; not doing something for Christ; not trying to help Him out or to build His Kingdom, but thinking, speaking, and behaving with the strength and wisdom of the Spirit of Christ.